 what to expect

 Mission trips are generally seven days.
-Participants arrive on a Saturday and we travel together to our hotel where we stay for the entire week.
+Participants meet at the airport and we travel together to our hotel where we stay for the entire week.
 We commute daily to the small town of Nueva Santa Rosa, located in a remote area of coffee plantations southeast of Guatemala City, to provide clinic access.
 During the mission you will be working under difficult conditions.
 It can be hot, humid, and dirty.
 Clinic hours are long, about 10+ hours, and we see up to 450 patients each day.
 The working conditions can be physically and mentally stressful.

 We stay in a small family-run hotel in the small city of Cuilapa which is about 45 minutes away from the clinic and located on the Pan American highway as it heads south to El Salvador.
 Three meals a day are provided, with breakfast and dinner served at our hotel, and lunch provided on-site at the clinic.
 You will have evenings to relax at the hotel, which has a swimming pool, hit-or-miss wifi, and bar.

 Past mission participants have put together a list of suggestions of things to bring along with words of wisdom that you can read here.
 If you didn’t bring it with you, it's likely that we don’t have it!
 If applicable, bring your own stethoscope, blood pressure cuff, and otoscope, along with a flashlight, fanny pack, zip-lock bags, and bug spray.

 Assembling and coordinating a team of 35-45 people can be a daunting task.
 Once a volunteer has been accepted to go on a mission there are several deadlines to be met such as payment for airline tickets, payment of the final mission bill, receipt of all medical forms, and other details.